An elephant beside safari jeeps on a Yala drive from Arana

 Learn more

-Wildlife in Yala — jackal at Yala National Park, Sri Lanka
+Asian koel bird in Yala National Park, Sri Lanka

 Year-round